TOP TIP: Be well prepared, professional in dress and manner and show enthusiasm for the position which will increase your confidence on the day.

 - Know the Company - Study the company website, study annual reports, and news on company, so that you know what is going on in the organisation and/or industry sector.

-- Know what the employer is looking for by analysing the job advertisement and job description.
+- Know what the employer is looking for: study the job description.

-It is important that you know what you have to offer the company, and can talk about your qualifications, skills and experiences with confidence.
+- Know Yourself: What can you offer the company.
+Be fluently able to talk about your qualifications, skills and experiences with confidence.

-- Review the most common interview questions and think about the key points you would make in responding to these or similar questions.
+- Review the most common interview questions so you can anticipate possible questions and be able to prepare some key points you would use in your answers.

 - Situation - briefly describe the where/when/who of the example